Lumavate-Team/documentation/docs/2-development.rst

 Developing Tools
 ================

-  There are three types of tools that the Lumavate platform uses :ref:`widgets <widgets>`, :ref:`microservice <microservices>`, & :ref:`component-sets <component-sets>`.
+  There are three types of tools that the Lumavate platform uses: :ref:`widgets <widgets>`, :ref:`microservice <microservices>`, & :ref:`component-sets <component-sets>`.

   :ref:`Widgets` make-up the base :ref:`tools <tools>` that the other tools add on to and build off of.
-The tool should always provide a function that allows the :ref:`studio <studio>` user to set-up a UI for a function that is unique to that widget.
+The tool should always provide a function that allows the :ref:`studio <studio>` user to customize the UI for the function that is unique to that widget.

   :ref:`Microservices` are the data-driven portion of :ref:`experiences <experiences>`.
 The tools take information that the :ref:`studio <studio>` user provides to create a recurring service or data-set that the rest of the tools can use.
-Microservices never have their own UI, but it can add UI functionality to a :ref:`widget <widgets>`.
+Microservices almost never have their own UI but can add UI functionality to a :ref:`widget <widgets>`.

   :ref:`Component-sets` are elements that will be reused by multiple :ref:`widgets <widgets>` or :ref:`microservices <microservices>`.
-The :ref:`tool <tools>` allows :ref:`studio <studio>` user to redistribute information collected in one widget or microservice to another or to provide identical functionality across multiple widgets or microservices.
+The :ref:`tool <tools>` allows :ref:`studio <studio>` users to redistribute information collected in one widget or microservice to another or to provide identical functionality across multiple widgets or microservices.
 Component-sets will never have its own UI, but it will frequently add UI elements to compatible widgets and microservices.

 All Tools consist of four primary parts: